 In addition a more detailed technical document was prepared.
 This document has not been adopted or endorsed by the European Commission.
 Any views expressed are the preliminary views of the Commission services and may not in any circumstances be regarded as stating an official position of the Commission.

-At the Justice and Home Affairs Council on June 8, Ministers asked the Commission to proceed with the implementation of the set of practical measures and to come forward with concrete legislative proposals.
-Commissioner Jourová announced her intention to put forward proposed legislative measures for adoption by the Commission in early 2018.
+At the Justice and Home Affairs Council on 8 June 2017, Ministers asked the Commission to proceed with the implementation of the set of practical measures and to come forward with concrete legislative proposals.
+Commissioner Jourová announced her intention to put forward legislative measures for adoption by the Commission in early 2018.

 The EU has also funded a number of projects on these and related issues, including the recently concluded EVIDENCE project.
 This project was dedicated to the application of new technologies in the collection, use and transmission of electronic evidence.